danyalsaqib/danyalsaqib.github.io/content/authors/admin/_index.md

 ## About Me

 I am a MSc student at the University of Calgary's Mechanical Engineering department, with research focusing on Robotics and Controls.
 I am a part of the Human-Robot Collaboration lab, supervised by Dr. Marie Charbonneau.
-My research interests include interactive robotics, compliant control algorithms, and physical human-robot interaction (pHRI).
-I am currently researching energy-based control methods for safe pHRI.
+My research focuses on control algorithms that can make physical Human-Robot interaction safe, by behaving compliantly (or softly) in response to human contact.